antl3r/tasty-modkit/README.md

-# Tasty ModKit 🍽️
+# Tasty ModKit 🍫

-Welcome to **Tasty ModKit**, a powerful mod synchronization tool for non-Steam games.
-This CLI application helps you manage and update your workshop mods effortlessly, ensuring your game always runs with the latest content.
+Welcome to **Tasty ModKit**, a workshop mod synchronization tool for non-Steam games.
+This CLI application helps you manage and update your workshop mods effortlessly, ensuring your game always runs with matching workshop mods.

 ---